Local Offer Description

 - Annual report

-- If the child is at the SEN Support or Education,Health and Care Plan (EHCP) stages, they should have a SEN Support (EHCP) Provision Map.
+- If the child is at the SEN Support or Education,Health and Care Plan (EHCP) stages, they will have a Provision Map.

 - Person-centered annual review meetings if the child has an EHCP.